BashtonLtd/varnish-purge-proxy/README.md

 `./varnish-purge-proxy Service:varnish Environment:live`

-You can also specify listen port:
+You can also specify host and port to listen on:

-`./varnish-purge-proxy --port=8000`
+`./varnish-purge-proxy --listen=127.0.0.1 --port=8000`

+You can also specify the destination port to target:

+`./varnish-purge-proxy --destport=6081`

 varnish-purge-proxy will cache the IP lookup for 60 seconds, you can change this as follows: